35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 If the 252 social rented homes purchased from s106 contributions from private developments are also discounted against the against the whole programme of completed and on-site units, then the number of council homes onsite or completed is reduced further to **1,813** and the number completed to just **242**.

-This does not take into account big loses of council housing elsewhere in Southwark eg on th Heygate and Silwood estates.
+This does not take into account big loses of council housing elsewhere in Southwark eg on the Heygate and Silwood estates.

 ### What we think – 50% must become the new minimum